 Review by Ms. Yingling Reads:

-“In this fiction-style memoir, we get the real story of the author’s sixth grade year.
-His family (which includes mother, younger half brother, and the brother’s father) struggles financially.
+“In this fiction-style memoir, we get the real story of the author’s sixth-grade year.
+His family (which includes his mother, younger half-brother, and the brother’s father) struggles financially.
 Rex is mortified by being on free lunch, which is hard to hide from his friends when the lunch lady makes him give his name and identify that he is in the program every day.
 He also doesn’t like the thrift store clothing he wears, or the neighborhood in which his family lives.
-He wishes that grocery shopping weren’t so painful; his mother won’t buy the “fun” food he wants because she often doesn’t have enough money for the entire order and sometimes must put items back.
+He wishes that grocery shopping wasn’t so painful; his mother won’t buy the “fun” food he wants because she often doesn’t have enough money for the entire order and sometimes must put items back.
 He does have friends at school, but they don’t know what is really going on in his life; even when they want him to play football and he can’t because of the money, he doesn’t tell them his reason.
 When things go from bad to worse, the family ends up in subsidized housing and receives food stamps, and several items, including Rex’s boom box, are pawned and not retrieved.
 The one bright spot in Rex’s life is his abuela, who visits and brings food, clothing, and gifts.
 Unfortunately, the mother, who has a violent temper, does not allow Rex to keep those things and goes so far as to throw away the food.
-Even though the teachers are not as supportive of Rex as they should be (he feels that one teacher, in particular, discriminates against him because he is poor, and she eventually apologizes for the way she has treated him), he is able to make good choices, and doesn’t get involved in some of the really bad pursuits that some of the neighborhood children do.
+Even though the teachers are not as supportive of Rex as they should be (he feels that one teacher, in particular, discriminates against him because he is poor, and she eventually apologizes for the way she has treated him), he is able to make good choices and doesn’t get involved in some of the really bad pursuits that some of the neighborhood children do.
 Eventually, both of the adults have jobs, Rex has a bit of a break from the struggles of poverty, and he tells his friend Ethan about his background.” [middle grade, ages 9 and up]

 Seedfolks by Paul Fleishman